 The simplest types of remote access open up specific, isolated parts of your systems:

 - Email.
 Implementing remote access to email is usually straightforward.
-Many email systems include a web interface so you can check email by visiting a specific website address (a bit like using Hotmail or Gmail).
+Many email systems include a web interface so you can check email by visiting a specific website address (a bit like using Outlook or Gmail).

 - External file sharing.
 If you need to offer access to files stored on your systems, you can open up certain areas so anyone can log in and download files.
 This is also called an extranet.